Callum Hill

 Opening on November 13

 Callum Hill (1987) is a British-Canadian artist and researcher working predominantly with analogue film.
-Embedded with a documentary impulse, her works take root from real characters and historical events, which are refracted through the lenses of political and psychological consciousness.
-Her work has been screened and exhibited internationally, including at International Film Festival Rotterdam, Images Festival (Toronto) and The International Short Film Festival Oberhausen.
+Embedded with a documentary impulse, her works take root in real characters and historical events, which are refracted through the lenses of political and psychological consciousness.
+Her work has been screened and exhibited internationally, including at Images Festival (Toronto), the International Short Film Festival Oberhausen and the International Film Festival Rotterdam.
 Previous film awards include the New Cinema Award at Berwick Film & Media Arts Festival (2018) and the Artists’ Film Award at Aesthetica Short Film Festival (2016).
 Her work is distributed by LUX.

 Dazibao thanks the artist for her generous collaboration as well as its advisory committee for their support.